OpenBB-finance/OpenBB/website/content/platform/usage/basics/index.md

 ## Docstrings

-Docstrings are the SDK equivalent to the Terminal's `--help` argument.
+Docstrings are the Platform equivalent to the Terminal's `--help` argument.
 They contain information on the functions, its input parameters, and the type of data being returned.
 The Contextual Help window, in Jupyter, is a very convenient way to keep this information on hand.
 Referencing the docstrings will greatly reduce the need to consult the online documentation pages.

 ![Docstrings](https://github.com/OpenBB-finance/OpenBBTerminal/assets/85772166/ffbfcdec-c16e-41e7-8828-b099325910a5)

 ## API Keys

 The `keys` module provides methods for managing access credentials to data sources.
 If the API keys have already been set in a locally installed OpenBB Terminal application, no further action is required.
-A new installation can be authorized using the OpenBB Hub, or they can be entered manually in the SDK.
-For instructions on obtaining and authorizing each individual source, see the guide [here](https://docs.openbb.co/sdk/usage/guides/api-keys).
+A new installation can be authorized using the OpenBB Hub, or they can be entered manually in the Platform.
+For instructions on obtaining and authorizing each individual source, see the guide [here](https://docs.openbb.co/platform/usage/guides/api-keys).
 A key can be stored permanently, or only for the active session.
 Use the `persist` boolean argument to remember or forget it.

 ```python
 openbb.keys.fred(key= "REPLACE_WITH_YOUR_KEY", persist=True)